The goal of GB Massage is very simply, to deliver the most appropriate massage for your needs.

 In 2015 I obtained an ITEC L4 qualification in Sports Massage.
 Initially I worked from a treatment room at my home.
 Now, I have been fortunate enough to join the team at Treat, a complementary health clinic in Norwich.

-Since 2011 I have been studying Tai Chi, which promotes self awareness through movement.
-I also enjoy Krav Maga, an unarmed combat system, that is a form of functional fitness and is much more dynamic than Tai Chi!
+Since 2011 I have been studying Tai Chi, which promotes self-awareness through movement.
+Although this has been interrupted by Covid and the arrival of a baby I do intend to return to training.
+I have also enjoyed Krav Maga, an unarmed combat system, that is a form of functional fitness and is much more dynamic than Tai Chi!
+However, most recently and over the three lockdowns I have been practicing handstands in the park and developing an interest in calisthenics.

 When in doubt, I often return to Winnie-the-Pooh for guidance.